 Fragrance Composition:

 So what does it smell like?
-It was classified as a floral oriental fragrance for women.
+It is classified as a floral oriental fragrance for women.
 It starts with a sharp citrus top notes of citron and lemongrass combined with sparkling aldehydes and fresh peaches, a floral heart of jasmine, heliotrope, rose, tuberose and the pungency of carnation, layered over woody, mossy and leafy chypre notes of galbanum, vetiver and musk with fresh saps evocative of the forest.
 Similar to Mitsouko by Guerlain with its peach effect in the beginning.

 Combat, 1955: